niltwill/various-stuff/Citra/readme.md

 **I've made a very simple program in C# that can generate custom layouts for Citra, using three options: centered, side-by-side, in set (top left, top right, bottom left, bottom right).
 If you want to generate for different screen sizes or for in set, this should make it a lot easier.
 [Download it from here.](https://github.com/niltwill/various-stuff/raw/main/Citra/Citra-LayoutGenerator.zip)**

 If you search for this, a popular link will lead to this [page](https://www.reddit.com/r/Citra/comments/afsq4a/various_custom_screen_layouts/).
-That got me started, however if we want to imitate the real Nintendo 3DS console as close as possible, then the two screens should be placed at top and bottom, so it is not exactly right to place the smaller bottom screen next to the enlarged top screen (and the inset option means you can never see that part of the top screen, so that's not the brightest idea to do either).

-Then what to do?
-Well, first of all, the original screen sizes are the following:
+That got me started.
+The original screen sizes are the following:

 ```
 400x240 (5:3 aspect ratio) - top